 This is a great way to show off the brain power of McLain!

-Tulsa Changemakers is a semester-long, 25-session afterschool youth leadership development and action program that empowers elementary, middle, and high school students from Tulsa Public Schools and Union Public Schools to make meaningful change in their schools and communities.
+Tulsa Changemakers is a semester-long, 25-session afterschool youth leadership development and action program that empowers elementary, middle, and high school students from Tulsa Public Schools to make meaningful change in their schools and communities.
 Changemakers go through a hands-on, project-based, and experiential learning process that challenges them to listen to themselves, listen to their community, and develop the skills to take effective and measurable action in response to the listening.

 You can be a part of Girl Scouts of Eastern Oklahoma.
 We are dedicated to making the world a better place with courage, confidence, and character.